checkly/docs.checklyhq.com/site/content/learn/playwright/playwright-vs-cypress.md

 This distinction is important when you compare these solutions to the present day realities of automation.

 Playwright is a tool focused on developer productivity with more robust built-in features, the ability to use async/await, built in parallelization, a much lighter weight in CI.
 Playwright is also less opinionated because it doesn’t have to be, you can use it however you want.
+Playwright can [monitor your APIs](https://www.checklyhq.com/blog/test-apis-with-playwright/) just as well as it can your frontend web pages.
 Scraping content for a LLM model?
 Check!
 Have a nested app in an iframe you want to test?
 Go wild! *Three different browser sessions in the same chat instance?
 Sounds cool!
 Re-use your tests to monitor production?
 Absolutely.*

 ## Playwright Key Features
 - Supports multiple languages: JavaScript, TypeScript, Python, Java, C#